 Federal tax law governing local governmental issuance of tax-exempt debt includes a concern with private business beneficiaries of such tax-exempt financing.
 At the outset, it is necessary to remind ourselves: so does the Constitution and applicable statutes of the State.
-Indeed, assuming a County is in compliance with State laws governing private use of government facilities and resources, such as the loan of credit and valid County purposes provisions of the Constitution described in an earlier chapter, and the implementing statutes, caselaw, and opinions of the office of the State Comptroller, compliance with the federal tax law rules in this area is very likely.
+Indeed, assuming a town, village or city is in compliance with State laws governing private use of government facilities and resources, such as the loan of credit and valid town, village or city purposes provisions of the Constitution described in an earlier chapter, and the implementing statutes, caselaw, and opinions of the office of the State Comptroller, compliance with the federal tax law rules in this area is very likely.
 Nevertheless, a review of the tax rules is appropriate.